Matt2371/PINN_navier_stokes/README.md

 # Flow Reconstruction using Physics Informed Machine Learning
 ## Overview
 This project is about using Physics Informed Neural Networks (PINN) to solve unsteady turbulent flows using the Navier-Stokes equations.
 Specifically, given sparse observations (in this case, a mere 0.05% of the data), the goal is to reconstruct the entire flow field.
-I train and validate my implementation using direct numerical simulation (DNS) data from (Raissi et al., 2019), which models the wake past a cylindrical column at $`Re=100`$.
+I train and validate using direct numerical simulation (DNS) data from (Raissi et al., 2019), which models the wake past a cylindrical column at $`Re=100`$.
+My implementation achieves R2 scores of 0.996+ across the reconstructed velocity and pressure vector fields.

 ![](https://github.com/Matt2371/PINN_navier_stokes/blob/main/figures/ref_vs_pred_model2_5l_30h_5000e_0.005d.gif)